 Demand for energy services in Southeast Asia is growing fast and the agenda facing the region’s governments is not a simple one.
 What are some of the choices facing decision-makers, the pathways that can be followed, and the consequences of these choices for energy security and sustainability?

-This discussion paper demonstrates the potential to accelerate clean energy transitions, the policies and instruments that can achieve this, and the opportunities that this presents for governments, investors and citizens.
+This discussion paper was produced for Ecosperity 2019 by Temasek, drawing upon analyses and data from the International Energy Agency.
+It demonstrates the potential to accelerate clean energy transitions, the policies and instruments that can achieve this, and the opportunities that this presents for governments, investors and citizens.

 There is an urgent need to accelerate and deepen global energy transitions.
 While there are signs of progress and the costs of key technologies have fallen significantly, the adoption of cleaner and more efficient energy technologies has not been fast enough to slow the growth of carbon emissions.
 As a result, emissions reached a new historic high in 2018.